IRS Audit Without Receipts

 During an audit, the IRS requires you to substantiate the information you reported on your tax returns, and if you can’t prove that your claims were legitimate, the IRS will make changes to your return.
 Auditors may disallow business deductions, itemized deductions, tax credits, or other claims on your return.
 That’s why it’s critical to have receipts or other documents that back up your claims.

+However, substitutes for receipts should not be fabricated.
+They should come from actual records created at the time of the event.
 If you don’t have receipts, you should work with a tax attorney who can help you recreate your expenses or provide the IRS with alternative documents.
 To get audit representation now, contact us at Wiggam Law today.

 How to Prove Expenses Without Receipts